platformio/platformio-docs/projectconf/sections/env/options/platform/platform.rst

 .. note::
-    We highly recommend pinning the platform to a verison.
+    We highly recommend pinning the platform to a version.
     See :ref:`cmd_pkg_install_requirements` for details.